nutgmasson/gourmethiking/content/blog-post/Foods-keep-warm.md

 <br>

-There are tons of advice out there on how to keep warm by choosing the right gear or making sure you stay dry.
-And most of these tips can really make the difference between an enjoyable outdoor experience and a terrible one so I encourage you to pursue your researches on this topic.
+There is a ton of advice out there on how to keep warm by choosing the right gear or making sure you stay dry.
+And most of these tips can really make the difference between an enjoyable outdoor experience and a terrible one so I encourage you to do research on the topic before you set off.

 <br>